linearproblem/CryptographyAssignment/README.md

 ### Automatic Rotation
 There are two methods used to try and crack the rotation cipher:

-Method 1: find the most common letter in the text, and assume it is one of the most common English characters (produces 4 results)
+Method 1: find the most common letter in the text, and assume it is one of the most common English characters

 Method 2: determine the goodness of fit of the text compared to regular English letter frequency for all possible key combinations

 ### Automatic Substitution Decryption